 While strategy provides the path towards reaching an end goal, tactics define the specific actions taken along the way.
-Tactics have a definite beginning and end, and are more about planning and detailed components of plan.
+Tactics have a definite beginning and end, and are more about the planning and detailed components of a plan.

-Some tactics can be utilized to accomplish several, if not in some cases all objectives, however Tactics identified for each of the primary MWDOC GOAL objectives are as follows:
+Some tactics can be utilized to accomplish several, if not all objectives in some cases, however Tactics identified for each of the primary MWDOC GOAL objectives are as follows:

-- Maintain a steady voice throughout the organization by ensuring that all outreach pieces both traditional and digital are reviewed and updated frequently - Participate and provide educational materials and guidance whenever appropriate in one-on-one and group conversations or meetings with decision makers - Continue to engage stakeholder and member agency representative across all organizational roles in order to ensure the District is effectively providing needed and necessary advocacy related to water issues on behalf of the region
+- Maintain a steady, clear, accurate voice throughout the organization by ensuring that all outreach materials both traditional and digital are reviewed and updated frequently. - o Participate in one-on-one and group conversations or meetings with decision makers and partners, and provide informational materials and guidance whenever appropriate. - Engage stakeholders, partners, and member agency representatives across all MWDOC organizational roles in order to ensure the District is providing needed and necessary support and advocacy. - Discover common ground and identify opportunities to partner with other organizations to advance the District's goals, objectives, and initiatives.

-- Identify opportunities to keep WaterFix at the forefront of messaging, such as earned media, social media and other digital communications - Identify leading voices in WaterFix conversation as Water Policy Dinner and OC Water Summit speakers - Invite speakers from both sides of the WaterFix to participate as Inspection Trip presenters
+- o Identify opportunities to keep DCP at the forefront of messaging, such as earned media, social media, print media, and other effective forms of communication. - Identify leading voices in DCP as MWDOC Water Policy Forum & Dinner and OC Water Summit speakers. - o Invite speakers from both sides of the DCP to participate as Inspection Trip presenters. - o Provide briefing papers, hands-on activities, and presentations to educator groups, teachers, and students to integrate water supply sources and DCP into classroom lessons where appropriate.

-- Work with member agencies and partners to educate and advocate for the completion of local projects deemed most valuable by OC Reliability Study - Produce collateral and content such as media kits highlighting the OC Reliability Study for stakeholders including member agencies, traditional media and social media
+- Work with member agencies and partners to educate and advocate for the completion of local projects deemed most valuable by the Orange County Water Reliability Study. - Produce collateral and content such as briefing papers, media kits, and videos highlighting the Orange County Water Reliability Study for stakeholders including elected officials, member agencies, as well as traditional and social media audiences.

-Host a learning workshop targeting leaders from member agencies.
-Include messaging component for attendees.
+Host a learning workshop targeting leaders from member agencies; include a messaging component for attendees.